-Note: No Public Subscription Permit was required for the 2019 Community Day held on 13 January 2019.
+Note: No public subscription permit was required for the 2021 and 2020 Community Day held on 16 December 2021 and 21 December 2020 respectively.

-5. Rebate Donations from Affinity Credit Cards
+5. Rebate donations from affinity credit cards

 Under the agreement of the affinity credit card between Dah Sing Bank and Association of Chartered Certified Accountants ('ACCA') Hong Kong Branch, Dah Sing Bank will rebate on a monthly basis from 0.15% to 0.25% on the amount of detail spending by the affinity card holders to ACCA Charitable Foundation Limited.